 2) The manuscript effectively compares the new method with established measures (GR-Align, RMSD, TM-Score, Yau-Hausdorff distance, TM-Vec).
 However, additional details regarding the specific conditions or parameters used to adjust each benchmarked method, as well as any inherent biases or limitations, would enhance the reader's understanding of the comparative evaluation.

-ANSWER: Thank you for your insightful comments.
-We agree that providing additional details regarding the specific conditions and parameters used for each benchmarked method, as well as discussing their inherent biases and limitations, will enhance the clarity and depth of our comparative evaluation.
+ANSWER: We would like to thank the reviewer for very helpful suggestions.
 We have revised the manuscript accordingly to include these details.
 We have added the following discussion to the revised version of the manuscript at page 7-8.